Water Literacy Foundation: History

 It was in 2004 when he earned the Ashoka fellowship for his work on water conservation.
 One year later, with the support of Ashoka: Innovators for the Public, he started Water Literacy Foundation, located in Bangalore, India.
 To obtain a change in India by 2020, the NGO is working to support farmers by giving them knowledge about non-irrigational agriculture and rainwater harvesting and realising projects that fight water scarcity.
 The activities of the foundation expand to individual houses and industries, trying to create solutions to the shortage of water linked to the fast-growing population of Bangalore.

 In 2008, the foundation became associated with a new project: Rain Water Concepts Pvt Ltd (I) in a cross-subsidisation model.
 The social business implements rainwater harvesting systems for industries.
 Besides, it is funding the campaigns of the foundation among farmers and schools.
 Ayyappa Masagi was awarded the Jamnalal Bajaj Award in 2009.

-Only four years later, the associated organisation entered the Limca Book of Records for constructing 500 lakes - that is the highest number of artificial lakes created by one company.
+Only four years later, the associated organisation entered the Limca Book of Records for constructing 500 lakes—the highest number of artificial lakes created by one company.
 Furthermore, the NGO claim to have indirectly recharged more than 70,000 borewells and reached around 1.5 million people in 36,000 locations.